 I noticed the danger right away: since the space I was in was infinite, it was possible to wander off away from these 3D modelled devices and completely loose track of where they were, in which case I’d could possibly end up forever traversing the virtual reality in search of any way to interact with it or anything else.
 I solved the issue right away by coding in a skill that let me make my equipment appear close to me whenever I decided I needed it and tested a few times to make sure it worked fine.

 Tempted though I was to immediately start adding things to my new personal world, I still needed to test drive the time warping knob.

-That function thing was, in theory, almost like a super power in relation to the actual physical world outside the simulation.
-Since all my thoughts were now produced digitally, I could make them happen faster, and sync the whole simulation to the same rate, as one could make a video playing on the computer run at double or triple the normal speed at which it was recorded.
-The only limit for how fast it could go would be the capability of the host device, and since I went all quantum and stuff, that would mean *pretty fast*.
+That function thing was, in theory, a super power in relation to the actual physical world outside the simulation.
+Since all my thoughts were now produced digitally, I could make them be calculated faster, and sync the whole simulation to the same rate, as one could make a video playing on the computer run at double or triple the normal speed at which it was recorded.
+The only limit for how fast it could go would be the capability of the host device, and since I was inside a Quantum Computer, that would mean *pretty fast*.